avifenesh/SysProgWithZig/Project0-word/DESIGN.md

 count_words.zig will contain the main function that will call the utility functions:

+-   main.zig will be used later for all the parts of the project, it will be responsible for parsing command line arguments and calling the main function of each part based on the arguments, then it will print the result.
--   main function will call the utility functions to get the file path, open the file, read the file line by line, clean special characters, and count the words.
+-   count_words.zig will contain the main function that will call the utility functions and return the result to main.zig.

-Tests will be written in the count_words_test.zig file to test the utility functions, and the main function using dummy files.
+-   Tests will be written in the count_words_test.zig file to test the utility functions, and the main function using dummy files.